CEED/libCEED/RELEASING.md

 be tested against the most recent release of libCEED_jll.
 The release tests are found in the file `julia/LibCEED.jl/test/runtests.jl` and the development tests are found in `julia/LibCEED.jl/test/rundevtests.jl`.

+## Python

+ToDo - instructions for releasing an new Python wheel go here

+## Rust

+ToDo - instructions for releasing the three Rust crates go here